Take Five: Legacy

 Take Five was positively received both in its release and current times and is the biggest-selling jazz single of all time.
 In 2020, The New York Times called the standard "among the most iconic records in Jazz".
 The single was inducted into the Grammy Hall of Fame in 1996.
 It has received subsequently replay in movie and television soundtracks, giving it continued radio airplay.

+Take Five was played in restaurant scene, in 1993 film Manhattan Murder Mystery.